mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Introduction

 Hi, I'm Glenn Fiedler.
 For the last few months I've been researching networked physics in virtual reality.
-This research was generously sponsored by [Oculus](https://www.oculus.com/) and was implemented in the [Unity](https://unity3d.com/get-unity/download) game engine.
+This research was generously sponsored by [Oculus](https://www.oculus.com/).

 My primary goal for this project was to network a world of physically simulated cubes in virtual reality, such that players would feel no latency when picking up, moving, placing and throwing cubes.